 We expect 3 things from our students: be motivated (very motivated), be curious, be social.

-You must complete Ruby track.
+You must complete the Ruby track on CodeCademy.
 It should take you about 10 hours to complete.

 In Paris, Lille, Bordeaux and Marseille, the program is in French.
 You will have a 1h30 lecture in the morning in French, and a 1h30 live-code in the evening in French as well.
 So if you don't understand French correctly, you won't be able to attend the bootcamp in France.